-Jeffrey Guy, MD, a native of California, earned his undergraduate degree from San Diego State University where he also played baseball for San Diego State.
-He received his medical degree and residency training at Harvard University.
-While in Boston, he completed fellowships in trauma at Massachusetts General Hospital and pediatric sports medicine at Boston Childrens Hospital.
+Jeffrey A. Guy, MD, a native of California, earned his undergraduate degree from San Diego State University, where he played collegiate baseball.
+He received his medical degree and completed his residency training at Harvard University in Cambridge, Massachusetts.
+While in Boston, he completed fellowships in trauma surgery at Massachusetts General Hospital and pediatric sports medicine at Boston Children's Hospital.
 He finished his training with a fellowship in sports medicine under the direction of Drs.
 James Andrews and Bill Clancy at the American Sports Medicine Institute in Birmingham, Alabama.

 Dr. Guy currently serves as a clinical professor of orthopedic surgery at the University of South Carolina School of Medicine and as director of the University of South Carolina Sports Medicine Center.
-In addition, he serves as medical director of the Athletic Training Education Program in the College of Education, and adjunct professor within the USC Arnold School of Public Health Department of Exercise Science.
+In addition, he serves as medical director of the Athletic Training Education Program in the College of Education and as adjunct professor within the Arnold School of Public Health Department of Exercise Science.

 As medical director and team physician of the University of South Carolina Athletics, Dr. Guy oversees all of the athletic teams at the University of South Carolina.
 In addition to USC, he is the team physician to more than 20 Columbia area high schools, 10 area middle schools, two professional dance companies and six colleges and universities.
 His interest in improving the health of athletes in the community inspired him to establish the S.M.A.R.T. program at the University of South Carolina, a community effort that reaches out to athletic programs in the greater Columbia area and provides free pre-participation physicals to schools and their student athletes.
 He has served as Director of the S.M.A.R.T. program since its founding in 2001.